neuland-ingolstadt/thi-olympics-scoreboard/README.md

     firebase login
     ```

-- Install the [Flutter CLI](https://firebase.flutter.dev/docs/cli/) and activate it according to the documentation.
+- Install the [FlutterFire CLI](https://firebase.flutter.dev/docs/cli/) and activate it according to the documentation.
 - Run the following command to create the `firebase_options.dart` file.
 This file is used to connect to the Firebase project.

     ```bash